ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-dragging/index.md

 - When you hover the cells, an arrow will appear, and this arrow can be used to **drag** the rows.

 <grid-example title='Row Drag With Custom Cell Renderer' name='dragger-inside-custom-cell-renderer' type='generated' options='{ "extras": ["fontawesome"] }'></grid-example>

+### Full Width Row Dragging

+It is possible to drag [Full Width Rows](../full-width-rows/) by registering a [Custom Row Dragger](#row-dragger-inside-custom-cell-renderers).

+Note the following:

+- Only the Full Width Rows are draggable.

+<grid-example title='Row Drag with Full Width Rows' name='dragger-inside-full-width-row' type='generated'></grid-example>

 ### Row Dragger with Custom Start Drag Pixels